 Tucked away amid towering pine trees adjacent to The Omni Grove Park Inn is one of Asheville’s hidden gems.
 Known today as Grovewood Village, this … more

 On April 7 through 23, Grovewood Gallery will host Spring Awakening, a pediatric patients’ exhibition to benefit Arts For Life, an Asheville-based … more

 This May, Grovewood Gallery will present Interactions , a solo exhibition of figurative sculptures and teapots by contemporary ceramic artist Taylor … more

-Every third Saturday of the month during May through November, the resident artists at Grovewood Village open up their studios to the public, allowing … more
+Every third Saturday of the month during May through October, the resident artists at Grovewood Village will open up their studios to the public, … more